Lady Macbeth of Mtsensk (opera): Act 4

-On the way to penal labour to Siberia, Katerina bribes a guard to allow her to meet Sergei.
+On the way to katorga in Siberia, Katerina bribes a guard to allow her to meet Sergei.
 He blames her for everything.
 After she leaves, Sergei tries to seduce another convict, Sonyetka.
 She demands a pair of stockings as her price.
 Sergei tricks Katerina into giving him hers, whereupon he gives them to Sonyetka.
 Sonyetka and the other convicts taunt Katerina, who pushes Sonyetka into an icy river – also, herself, falling in.
 They are swept away and the convict train moves on.

 Critical reactions

 One criticism of the work focused on its sexual content, particularly the way in which the action is depicted in the music.
 A 1935 review in the New York Sun called it "pornophony", referring to the lurid descriptive music in the sex scenes.
 Stravinsky described the opera as "lamentably provincial", considering the musical portrayal primitively realistic.

 The thrust of the Pravda criticism was in terms of morality; it condemned the opera's sympathetic portrayal of the eponymous character, an adulteress and murderess.
 At the time, the composer justified the sympathetic portrayal of Katerina in Soviet terms, saying she was a victim of the circumstances of oppressive, pre-revolutionary Russia.

-This criticism was revived in a different way by Richard Taruskin in a 1989 article, where he interprets the work in the context of Stalin's campaign against the kulaks in 1930, considering its portrayal of the killings of Katerina's kulak in-laws as "a justification of genocide".
-Daniil Zhitomirsky accuses the work of "primitive satire" in its treatment of the priest and police, but acknowledges the "incredible force" of the last scene.
+This criticism was revived in a different way by Richard Taruskin in a 1989 article, where he interprets the work in the context of Stalin's campaign against the kulaks in 1930, considering its portrayal of the killings of Katerina's kulak in-laws as "a justification of genocide" (despite neither the opera nor the original story containing any kulaks).
+Daniel Zhitomirsky accused the work of "primitive satire" in its treatment of the priest and police, but acknowledges the "incredible force" of the last scene.